monarch-initiative/curategpt/README.md

 Currently this tool works best with the OpenAI gpt-4 model (for instruction tasks) and OpenAI `ada-text-embedding-002` for embedding.

-Curate-GPT is layered on top of [simonw/llm](https://github.com/simonw/llm) which has a plugin architecture for using alternative models.
+CurateGPT is layered on top of [simonw/llm](https://github.com/simonw/llm) which has a plugin architecture for using alternative models.
 In theory you can use any of these plugins.

 Additionally, you can set up an openai-emulating proxy using [litellm](https://github.com/BerriAI/litellm/).